the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 ## Spread and Rest Operator

-*Note: Do not mistake these operators with the three dots I have used previosuly in this book.
+*Note: Do not mistake the operators in this section with the three dots I have used previosuly in this book.
 Usually my books use `...` for an entire line of code to signal irrelevant code or code which isn't important for this parapgraph.
 The three dots are also used whenever data structures like arrays (e.g. `[ ... ]` ) and objects (e.g. `{ ... }` ) should not be repeated every time.
 There I show the data structure once and use the dots as placeholders afterward.*

 In modern JavaScript, you will likely see the three dot `...` operator.
 When it is used on the right-hand side of an assignment, it's called spread operator.
 In contrast, when it is used on the left-hand side of an assignment, it's called rest operator.